PythosX/Agentix/README.md

-# MindMesh — Hackathon Ready MVP
+# Agentix — Hackathon Ready MVP

 **Many AI minds.
 One intelligent workflow.**

-MindMesh is a multi-agent AI workspace built around three controlled workflows:
+Agentix is a multi-agent AI workspace built around three controlled workflows:

 1. **AI Arena** — sends the same question to multiple independently configured AI models, compares their outputs, detects conflicts, and asks a synthesis model to produce a structured conclusion.
 2. **AI Delegator** — analyzes a complex requirement, breaks it into specialist tasks, asks the user for permission for each task, and executes only approved tasks with separate model configurations.